 - An individual shall not be stopped or detained solely for the purpose of establishing his or her identity.
 However, if the individual has already been stopped for a lawful purpose, he or she may be subject to objectively reasonable additional detention in order to establish identity (e.g., inquiry into identity during the course of a lawful traffic stop).

-- In exercising their discretion to use federal resources to establish an individual’s identity, Enforcement and Safety Division members should remain mindful that (1) their enforcement duties do not include civil immigration enforcement and (2) the Enforcement and Safety Division stands by its mission to serve all Vermonters, including immigrant communities, and to ensure trust and cooperation of all victims/witnesses.
+- In exercising their discretion to use federal resources to establish an individual’s identity, department members should remain mindful that (1) their enforcement duties do not include civil immigration enforcement and (2) the department stands by its mission to serve all Vermonters, including immigrant communities, and to ensure trust and cooperation of all victims/witnesses.
 Contact with federal authorities made to determine an individual’s identity is restricted to the purpose of determining his or her identity, though this provision does not prohibit any communication governed by 8 U.S.C. §§ 1373 and 1744.
-See Section XI below.
+See Section XIII below.

-- Enforcement and Safety Division members will not inquire of a person about that person’s immigration status unless it is necessary to the ongoing investigation of a criminal offense.
-Enforcement and Safety Division members shall not use individual personal characteristics to ask about or investigate immigration status.
+- Department members will not inquire of a person about that person’s immigration status unless it is necessary to the ongoing investigation of a criminal offense.
+Agency members shall not use individual personal characteristics to ask about or investigate immigration status.
 This directive does not apply to communications governed by 8 U.S.C §§ 1373 and 1644.
-See Section XI below.
+See Section XIII below.

-- Enforcement and Safety Division members shall not facilitate the detention of undocumented individuals or individuals suspected of being undocumented by federal immigration authorities for suspected civil immigration violations.
+- Department members shall not facilitate the detention of undocumented individuals or individuals suspected of being undocumented by federal immigration authorities for suspected civil immigration violations.
 This directive does not apply to communications governed by 8 U.S.C §§ 1373 and 1644.
 See Section XI below.

-- Enforcement and Safety Division members shall not initiate or prolong stops for the purpose of enforcing civil immigration matters, such as suspicion of undocumented status, nor shall they prolong stops for the purpose of allowing federal immigration authorities to conduct such investigation.
+- Department members shall not initiate or prolong stops for the purpose of enforcing civil immigration matters, such as suspicion of undocumented status, nor shall they prolong stops for the purpose of allowing federal immigration authorities to conduct such investigation.

-- Enforcement and Safety Division members shall not arrest or detain any individual based on an immigration "administrative warrant” or “immigration detainer.”
+- Department members shall not arrest or detain any individual based on an immigration "administrative warrant” or “immigration detainer.”
 These documents have not been issued or reviewed by a neutral magistrate and do not have the authority of a judicial warrant.
 In addition, these documents do not meet the probable cause requirements of the Fourth Amendment and Article 11 of the Vermont Constitution.

-- Enforcement and Safety Division members shall not hold for, or transfer people to, federal immigration agents unless the federal agents provide a judicial warrant for arrest.
+- Department members shall not hold for, or transfer people to, federal immigration agents unless the federal agents provide a judicial warrant for arrest.
 An immigration detainer is not a warrant and is not reviewed by a judge, and therefore is not a lawful basis to arrest or detain anyone.
-Valid criminal warrants of arrest, regardless of the crime, shall not be confused with immigration detainers.
+Valid criminal warrants of arrest, regardless of crime, shall not be confused with immigration detainers.
 This provision does not affect the proper handling of arrests and detentions associated with judicially-issued criminal arrest warrants.

 - Personal characteristics and/or immigration status, including the existence of a civil immigration detainer, shall not affect the detainee’s ability to participate in pre-charge or police-initiated pre-court processes such as referral to diversion or a Community Justice Center.

-- As stated in Section VIII(a), Enforcement and Safety Division members shall not inquire of a person about that person’s immigration status unless it is necessary to the ongoing investigation of a criminal offense.
-Enforcement and Safety Division members shall not use individual personal characteristics to ask about or investigate immigration status.
-(For example, they cannot ask someone about immigration status merely on the basis race, color, or perceived national origin.)
+- As stated in Section XIII A, department members shall not inquire of a person about that person’s immigration status unless it is necessary to the ongoing investigation of a criminal offense.
+Agency members shall not use individual personal characteristics to ask about or investigate immigration status.
+(For example, you cannot ask someone about immigration status merely on the basis race, color, or perceived national origin.)
 This directive does not apply to communications governed by 8 U.S.C §§ 1373 and 1644.
-See Section XI below.
-If an Enforcement and Safety Division member is contacted by federal authorities please refer to Section XI, Collaboration with Federal Immigration Officers.
+See Section XIII below.
+If a department member is contacted by federal authorities, please refer to Section XIII, Collaboration with Federal Immigration Officers.

-- The Enforcement and Safety Division and members shall not ask about or investigate the immigration status of crime victims/witnesses, except as allowed in subsections (b) and (c) below.
+- Department members shall not ask about or investigate immigration status of crime victims/witnesses, except as allowed in subsections (b) and (c) below.
 Federal law does not require law enforcement officers to ask about the immigration status of crime victims/witnesses.

-- To effectively serve immigrant communities and to ensure trust and cooperation of all victims/witnesses, Enforcement and Safety Division members will not ask about or investigate, the immigration status of crime victims/witnesses unless information regarding immigration status is an essential element of the crime (such as human trafficking).
+- To effectively serve immigrant communities and to ensure trust and cooperation of all victims/witnesses, members of this department will not ask about, or investigate, immigration status of crime victims/witnesses unless information regarding immigration status is an essential element of the crime (such as human trafficking).

-- If a victim/witness is also a suspect, Enforcement and Safety Division members should follow the provisions in Section VII related to stops, detention and arrest and Section VIII(a) related to ongoing criminal investigations.
+- If a victim/witness is also a suspect, department members should follow the provisions in Section IX related to stops, detention and arrest and Section X(a) related to ongoing criminal investigations.

-- Enforcement and Safety Division members will ensure that individual immigrants and immigrant communities understand that full victim services are available to documented and undocumented victims/witnesses.
-Enforcement and Safety Division members should communicate that they are there to provide assistance and to ensure safety, and not to deport victims/witnesses.
-In considering whether to contact federal authorities pursuant to 8 U.S.C. § 1373, Enforcement and Safety Division members should remain mindful that (1) their enforcement duties do not include civil immigration enforcement and (2) Enforcement and Safety Division stands by its mission to serve all Vermonters, including immigrant communities, and to ensure the trust and cooperation of all victims/witnesses.
+- Department members will ensure that individual immigrants and immigrant communities understand that full victim services are available to documented and undocumented victims/witnesses.
+Department members should communicate that they are there to provide assistance and to ensure safety, and not to deport victims/witnesses.
+In considering whether to contact federal authorities pursuant to 8 U.S.C. § 1373, department members should remain mindful that (1) their enforcement duties do not include civil immigration enforcement and (2) the department stands by its mission to serve all Vermonters, including immigrant communities, and to ensure the trust and cooperation of all victims/witnesses.

-Enforcement and Safety Division members have no obligation to communicate with federal immigration authorities regarding the immigration or citizenship status of any individual.
-Two federal statutes, 8 U.S.C §§ 1373 and 1644, provide that local and state agencies and officials may not prevent or restrict their members from communicating with other government officials (for example, ICE or CBP) regarding an individual’s “citizenship or immigration status”.
-Enforcement and Safety Division and members shall apply this policy in a manner consistent with the lawful operation of these two statutes.
+Department members have no obligation to communicate with federal immigration authorities regarding the immigration or citizenship status of any individual.
+Two federal statutes, 8 U.S.C §§ 1373 and 1644, provide that local and state agencies and officials may not prevent or restrict their employees from communicating with other government officials (for example, ICE or CBP) regarding an individual’s “citizenship or immigration status”.
+Department members shall apply this policy in a manner consistent with the lawful operation of these two statutes.

 - Sweeps intended solely to locate and detain undocumented immigrants without reasonable suspicion or probable cause of a crime shall not be conducted unless acting in partnership with a federal agency as part of a formal agreement entered into by the governor.

-- Enforcement and Safety Division members are not permitted to accept requests by ICE or other agencies to support or assist in operations that are primarily for civil immigration enforcement.
+- Individual members of this department are not permitted to accept requests by ICE or other agencies to support or assist in operations that are primarily for civil immigration enforcement.
 This directive does not apply to communications governed by 8 U.S.C §§ 1373 and 1644.

-- Unless ICE or Customs and Border Patrol (CBP) agents have a judicially-issued criminal warrant or Enforcement and Safety Division members have a legitimate law enforcement purpose exclusive of the enforcement of civil immigration laws, Enforcement, and Safety Division members shall not propose granting ICE or CBP agents access to individuals in Enforcement and Safety Division custody.
+- Unless ICE or Customs and Border Patrol (CBP) agents have a judicially issued criminal warrant, or department members have a legitimate law enforcement purpose exclusive of the enforcement of civil immigration laws, department members shall not propose granting ICE or CBP agents access to individuals in this department’s custody.

-Pursuant to 8 U.S.C §§ 1373 and 1644, Enforcement and Safety Division may not prohibit, or in any way restrict, any government agent or official from sending to, or receiving from, federal immigration authorities’ information regarding the citizenship or immigration status, lawful or unlawful, of any individual.
-Enforcement and Safety Division also may not prohibit, or in any way restrict, the sending, receiving, maintaining, or exchanging information regarding the immigration status of any individuals.
+- Pursuant to 8 U.S.C §§ 1373 and 1644, this department may not prohibit, or in any way restrict, any government agent or official from sending to, or receiving from, federal immigration authorities’ information regarding the citizenship or immigration status, lawful or unlawful, of any individual.
+This department also may not prohibit, or in any way restrict, the sending, receiving, maintaining, or exchanging information regarding the immigration status of any individuals.
 Nothing in this policy is intended to violate 8 U.S.C §§ 1373 and 1644.